A Sampling-Based Method for Tensor Ring Decomposition: Experiments

+We consider five real image and video datasets\footnote{Links to the datasets are provided in Section~\ref{SUPP:sec:links-to-datasets} of the supplement.} (sizes in parentheses): Pavia University ($610 \times 340 \times 103$) and DC Mall ($1280 \times 307 \times 191$) are 3-way tensors containing hyperspectral images.
+The first two dimensions are the image height and width, and the third dimension is the number of spectral bands.
+Park Bench ($1080 \times 1920 \times 364$) and Tabby Cat ($720 \times 1280 \times 286$) are 3-way tensors representing grayscale videos of a man sitting on a park bench and a cat, respectively.
+The first two dimension are frame height and width, and the third dimension is the number of frames.
+Red Truck ($128 \times 128 \times 3 \times 72$) is a 4-way tensor consisting of 72 color images of size 128 by 128 pixels depicting a red truck from different angles.
+It is a subset of the COIL-100 dataset \citep{nene1996}.

-On the real datasets (Tables~\ref{tab:rank-10-results} and \ref{tab:rank-20-results}), our proposed TR-ALS-Sampled always runs faster than the other ALS based methods, achieving up to $1518\times$ speedup over TR-ALS (for the Park Bench tensor with $R=10$) and a $21\times$ speedup over rTR-ALS (for the Red Truck tensor with $R=20$).
-The SVD based methods perform better than they did on the synthetic data, but remain worse than the ALS based methods.
+Tables~\ref{tab:rank-10-results} and \ref{tab:rank-20-results} show results for when all target ranks are $R = 10$ and $R = 20$, respectively.
+The SVD-based algorithms require $R_0 R_1 \leq I_1$, so they cannot handle the Red Truck tensor when $R=20$ since $I_1 = 128$ for that dataset.
+All results are based on a single trial.
+Our proposed TR-ALS-Sampled runs faster than the other ALS-based methods on all image and video datasets, achieving up to $1518\times$ speedup over TR-ALS (for the Park Bench tensor with $R=10$) and a $21\times$ speedup over rTR-ALS (for the Red Truck tensor with $R=20$).
+The SVD-based methods perform better than they did on the randomly generated data, but remain worse than the ALS-based methods.
 TR-SVD-Rand is always the fastest method, but also has a substantially higher error.
-In Figure~\ref{fig:red-truck}, the ALS based compressions are of similar quality.
-TR-SVD is slightly worse, and TR-SVD-Rand is substantially worse.

-The datasets considered here are dense.
-Based on limited experimentation, rTR-ALS seems to do particularly well on sparse datasets, outperforming our proposed method.
-Our method still yielded substantial speedups over TR-ALS.
-Further investigating this, and optimizing the various methods for sparse tensors, is an interesting direction for future research.